What is the PinG Study about?

-Hypogonadotropic hypogonadism (HH) is a lack of reproductive hormones, the chemical messages that control puberty.
+• Hypogonadotropic hypogonadism (HH) is a lack of reproductive hormones, the chemical messages that control puberty (changing from a boy into a man).
 It affects around 1 in 2000 boys and men.
+Here is a patient information leaflet that explains about HH and the possible treatments for puberty.
+Download this information leaflet for more information.

-This study aims to identify the best treatments for induction of puberty (changing from a boy into a man) in boys and young men with delayed, absent or stalled puberty due to hypogonadotropic hypogonadism (a lack of reproductive hormones, the chemical messages that control puberty).
+• This study aims to identify the best treatments for induction of puberty in boys and young men with delayed, absent or stalled puberty due to HH.

 We are comparing different combinations of medicines called gonadotropins (reproductive hormones that control puberty) to see what works best to help boys and young men to go through puberty and be able to make sperm (to be fertile and parent a child later in life).
-We know that these gonadotropin medicines are able to help boys and young men with hypogonadotropic hypogonadism to go through puberty and make sperm, but we don’t yet know the best combination or order to give these medicines.
+We know that these gonadotropin medicines are able to help boys and young men with HH to go through puberty and make sperm, but we don’t yet know the best combination or order in which to give these medicines.

-The current standard treatment to induce puberty in boys and young men with hypogonadotropic hypogonadism is testosterone (usually as regular injections into the muscle).
-Testosterone helps to increase height, muscle mass, body hair, size of the penis, voice deepening, energy levels and
+• The current standard treatment to induce puberty in boys and young men with HH is testosterone (usually as regular injections into the muscle).
+Testosterone helps to increase height, muscle mass, body hair, size of the penis, voice deepening, energy levels and libido (sexual desire).
+However, testosterone does not lead to development or increase size of the testicles and men with HH on testosterone treatment do not produce sperm.

 With gonadotropins, the testicles are stimulated to grow and develop and to make testosterone, leading to all of the changes that happen with testosterone injections.
 As well as this, the testicles can develop enough to be able to produce sperm.